Skip to main content

 note

 During the Public Preview, a Genie space supports value dictionaries on up to 30 columns.
-Each dictionary can include up to 255 distinct values, with each value truncated at 127 characters.
-If a column or row exceeds these limits, only a subset of values is stored.
-When adding value dictionaries to a group of selected tables, if there are more than 30 eligible string columns, Genie selects a subset automatically.
-You can manually manage which columns are added as value dictionaries.
+Each dictionary can include up to 1,024 distinct values that are less than 127 characters in length.
+When tables are added to a space, Genie automatically selects up to 30 eligible string columns and generates value dictionaries for them.
+You can also manually manage which columns should have value dictionaries enabled.
 See Manually select columns.

 Manually select columns